-The PA Program Director of Admissions, Assessment, and Academic Success (DAAAS) will review all verified applications to ensure that the application is complete and that all admission requirements have been met.
+The PA Program Director of Admissions, Assessment, and Academic Success will review all verified CASPA applications to ensure that the application is complete and that all published admission requirements have been met.
+The DAAAS will assign program established point values for CASPA calculated cumulative undergraduate GPA and program-defined undergraduate prerequisite GPA.

-The PA Program utilizes a rolling admissions process.
+The Assumption PA Program utilizes a rolling admissions process.
 There may be a competitive advantage to submitting an early application.

-The DAAAS will randomly assign each qualified application to two Admissions Committee members for an indepth review of the following:
+The DAAAS will then randomly assign each qualified application to two Admissions Committee members for a further in-depth review, including: